ahmedsza/ailabtest/step9.md

 7. **Create Custom Headers Policy Class**
-   Not the code below is a seperate class in Program.cs Create a custom headers policy to add the `x-ms-enable-preview` header to requests:
+   - Note the code below is a seperate class in Program.cs.
+It does not go into the Program class
+   - Create a custom headers policy to add the `x-ms-enable-preview` header to requests:
    ```csharp
    internal class CustomHeadersPolicy : HttpPipelineSynchronousPolicy
    {